 The following tables show the estimate of claims by calendar year, net of reinsurance, for the past 10 years.
 The top half of the table shows how the estimate of total incurred claims for each calendar year varies based on when the estimate is made.
 Generally, the estimate becomes closer to the final reality in each subsequent year, as a smaller percentage of claims remain unpaid.
-The lower portion of the table reconciles the current estimate of incurred claims (less those claims already paid) with the amount included in the statement of financial position on 31 December, 2017.
-(All amounts are in \$000).
+The lower portion of the table reconciles the current estimate of incurred claims (less those claims already paid) with the amount included in the statement of financial position as at 31 December 2018.
+(All amounts are in \$000's).